 The faithful also have the help of Christ, and the devil is not able to snatch them.
 Those who have an endless enjoyment of good things remain in Christ’s hand, no one thereafter snatching them away from the bliss that is given to them.
 [It] is not possible that those who are in Christ’s hand should be snatched away to be punished because of the great might Christ has.

 So through the Cross we participate in the one sacrifice of Jesus Christ and he shares with us his very life, his eternal life, for “life, hope, resurrection, purification, and remission of sins.” (p.
-44) The choir leads us after we have shared Holy Communion singing about the endless enjoyment of good things which St. Cyril mentioned,
+44) After we have shared Holy Communion, the choir leads us in singing about the endless enjoyment of those good things St. Cyril mentioned,

 Lutsak ee parootyants kots Der; jashagelov uzmarmeen ko yev zaryoon.